-KLM has almost 2.700 pilots.
-That may sound like a lot, but it's just a fraction of all the children who dream of being a pilot with us one day.
-The fact that relatively few finally get the job has to do with the strict requirements for training and selection.
-Applicants must have completed higher secondary education including math, physics, and English and they must be in good health.
-Before you even start the training as a pilot, you have to pass a wide variety of physical and mental tests.
+KLM has almost 2,700 pilots.
+That may sound like a lot, but it’s just a fraction of all the boys and girls who dream of becoming a pilot one day.
+The fact that relatively few finally get the job is because of factors like the strict selection requirements and the high educational requirements.
+Applicants must have at least completed higher secondary education including mathematics, physics and English, and they must be in good health.
+Before you even start training as a pilot, you have to pass a medical examination as well as a variety of tests.

-To become a steward or stewardess, you must complete higher secondary school (or lower secondary school plus secondary vocational education in a related field such as tourism or nursing).
-You must have completed your English study, speak Dutch and have a reasonable command of German, French, or Spanish.
-You have to be at least 21 years old and you cannot be too small or too tall.
-If you're too small, you won't be able to reach anything in the pantry.
-If you're too tall, you'll bang your head everywhere.
-The old myth that you can only become a stewardess if you're beautiful is just not true.
+To become a cabin attendant, you must complete higher secondary school or lower secondary school (supplemented with secondary vocational education in a related field such as tourism or nursing).
+You must in any event have studied English and have a reasonable command of German, French or Spanish.
+You have to be at least 21 years old and you must be between 158 and 190 cm tall.
+If you’re too short, you won’t be able to reach anything in the pantry.
+If you’re too tall, you’ll run the risk of banging your head in the cabin aisles, especially in the smaller aircraft types.
+It’s a misconception to believe that you can only become a cabin attendant if you’re beautiful.
 But, you do have to take good care of yourself.
-It's most important that you're helpful and friendly.
+It is very important that you’re friendly and helpful.